Table of Contents

 The Indian Police Service was established in the year 1861 on the recommendations of the Police Commission of 1861- 1862.
 This was headed by Sir Richard Temple and his team which was appointed by the British Government.

-It also provides assistance to the state governments in maintaining law and order in the state.
+It also assists the state governments in maintaining law and order in the state.
 The IPS officers are also responsible for helping the state governments in tackling terrorism, organized crime, and other security-related issues.

 The IPS officers are also responsible for the investigation of cases related to crime, corruption, and other serious offenses.
 They are also responsible for the recovery of stolen property, suppression of riots, and the maintenance of law and order in the state.